 If unusual plants and flowers interest you, you'll find them here.
 With a little luck you may come across a Roadrunner (meep-meep!), Wild Burro’s, Big Horn sheep, Mule Deer or Wild Horses.
 With all of the above, as in a casino, timing is everything.

-I've known many a people who've come to Vegas regularly over the years, and to whom I've recommended this place, yet they never took my advice.
+I've known numerous people who've come to Vegas regularly over the years and to whom I've recommended this place, yet they never took my advice.

-In time, they finally got dragged out there by some visiting friend or family member and the response was always the same ...“You mean that place has been here all this time!”.
+In time, they finally got dragged out here by some visiting friend or family member and the response was always the same ...“You mean that place has been here all this time!”.

 They became one of the over 1 million people per year who now visit Red Rock Canyon … and for good reason.

-I’ll be focusing on the 3 major areas of interest out here that offer different aspects of what you may be wanting to do.
+I’ll be focusing on the 3 major places out here that offer different aspects of what you may be wanting to do.
 The 3 are Bonnie Springs Ranch, Spring Mountain Ranch and the Scenic Loop-Visitors Center.

 At Bonnie Springs Ranch is where you'll find Old Nevada, an old Western town with a saloon, melodrama's, shootings and hangin’s.

-Also within Old Nevada you can visit a little zoo of native desert dwellers with some of their creatures roaming around for you to pet and take pictures with.
+Also within Old Nevada you can visit a little zoo, (included with the entrance fee for Old Nevada) of native desert dwellers with some of their creatures roaming around for you to pet and take pictures with.

 If you have children ridin' herd with you, this is a great place to bring 'em and when it's chow time, you can mosey right next door to the little restaurant and bar where there's plenty of room for your whole posse.